Patellofemoral pain syndrome

 The patellofemoral pain syndrome recovery time for most people is about four to six weeks.

 You may find it helpful to see a sports medicine professional such as a physiotherapist or a sports doctor.
-An orthopaedic doctor is a doctor who specialises in bone conditions.
+An orthopaedic doctor specialises in bone conditions.
 Your GP may be able to refer you to a physiotherapist or an orthopaedic doctor, or you can book an appointment with a physiotherapist yourself.

 Medicines for patellofemoral pain syndrome